copperwater/xNetHack/doc/xnh-changelog-6.0.md

 - Hallucination prevents petrification (because you are already stoned).
 - Mordor orcs and Uruk-hai can generate with orcish spears.
 - Any monster that generates with a spear can generate with a stack of them.
+- If a monster dies to damage from a trap on the player's turn, the player is considered responsible.

 ### Interface changes